sangaryousmane/cicd-playground/README.md

-# Welcome to the CICD practice ground
+# LEARN CICD FROM ZERO TO HERO

 > Know how to work with branches